iamnoah/writeCapture/README.md

 element.
 Obviously it would be easy to construct a script that still failed with this hack enabled however, it will help in some cases.

+### Mock iframes ###

+Some scripts even go so far as to create iframes using DOM manipulation and then write to the using `document.write`.
+Ironically, these writes are perfectly safe because the new iframe is a clean slate.
+The problem arises when an iframe is written using `document.write` then retrieved by id using `getElementById`.
+With `proxyGetElementById` enabled, the call will return an element, however it returns a plain div, not an iframe.
+This is a problem because an iframe has a special property called `contentWindow` with its own document.
+So in addition to creating a proxy div element for missing elements, we also have to mock the `contentWindow` property and provide a document for the script to write to.
+Again, there are surely cases where this approach will fail, but it will help in many.

 ## fixUrls - URLs with encoded ampersands ##

 A common hack used for browser compatibility goes something like this: